 ❺ Apply for other scholarships and complete any additional financial aid forms.► Check for additional scholarships from the colleges you have applied to; you may need to complete additional paperwork.

 ► Search national search engines like Fast Web and check with your high school for local and regional scholarships.

 ► Some colleges require students to complete the CSS Profile in order to receive financial aid.
 In Oregon, Lewis & Clark College and Reed College require it; check with out-of-state colleges to see if they require it.

 Paying for College

 Not sure where to start?
 Learn the basics of how to pay for college with an overview of financial aid.

 Get answers to frequently asked questions about FAFSA, ORSAA, Oregon Opportunity Grant, Oregon Promise and in-state tuition.

 Ask a Question

-Click on the blue icon in the bottom right hand corner to get your questions answered by an Oregon financial aid expert via chat or e-mail.
+Click on the blue circle in the bottom right hand corner to get your questions answered by an Oregon financial aid expert via live chat (see hours) or e-mail.